Key facts

 What types of freight does Evans Transportation Services handle?

-Evans Transportation primarily brokers dry van FTL, refrigerated/reefer, and flatbed freight across the 48 contiguous states.
-LTL is a limited offering.
-Evans does not offer intermodal, air, ocean, cross-border, or parcel freight.
-The company is best suited for FTL dry van, reefer, and flatbed freight in the Upper Midwest.
+Evans primarily brokers dry van FTL, refrigerated, and flatbed across the 48 contiguous states; LTL is limited.
+Evans does not offer intermodal, air, ocean, cross-border, or parcel.
+Best fit is dry van, reefer, and flatbed FTL in the Upper Midwest.

 How do Evans Transportation Services' rates compare to other freight brokers?

 Evans is competitive on Upper Midwest FTL lanes where its carrier density is strongest.
-For Midwest freight, comparing Evans alongside other brokers on ShipperGuide takes under a minute and gives you a market benchmark before committing — the Upper Midwest market is competitive and rates vary significantly by carrier and lane.
+The Upper Midwest market is competitive and rates vary significantly by carrier and lane.
+Use ShipperGuide to benchmark Evans against other brokers.